Call Us: 0330 1332 857

 We can assure you that your employer is not permitted to terminate your employment or to treat you in a negative way just because you make a claim against them.

-If you decide to make a claim with Beacon Law, our highly professional personal injury solicitors and accident at work solicitors will work hard to ensure that you receive appropriate treatment and the highest level of compensation for your slip and fall injury.
+If you decide to make a personal injury claim with Beacon Law, our highly professional solicitors will work hard to ensure that you receive appropriate treatment and the highest level of compensation for your slip and fall injury.

 Make a Claim